hirak99/yabsnap/README.md

 # FAQ

 * I deleted a snapshot manually.
-Will it mess it up?
+Will it confuse yabsnap?
   * No, you can also delete the corresponding metadata manually.
 It's in the same directory.
 If you used `yabsnap delete PATH_TO_SNAPSHOT`, it would take care of that for you.

+* How do I delete multiple snaps?
+  * The quickest way is to delete them manually.
+Remove the snaps, and corresponding `-meta.json` files.